Mind Over Murder: Plot

 Stewie is in terrible pain from teething and cannot find comfort anywhere.
 When his mother Lois tells him that his pain will ultimately pass, it gives him the idea to build a machine that will move time forward to the point where his teething will have already stopped.
 Meanwhile, Lois tells Peter to drive their son Chris to his soccer match, then come right back to look after Stewie.
-However, Peter's friend Quagmire is there, and has brought beer, so Peter decides to ignore Lois and stay at the game.
+However, Peter's friend Quagmire is there and has brought beer, so Peter decides to ignore Lois and stay at the game.
 While there, another member of the crowd insults Chris.
 Enraged, Peter punches the individual in the face, only to discover that it is a pregnant woman who looks and sounds like a man.

 Peter is put under house arrest for assault and soon begins to miss his friends.
-Peter has a vision of the Pawtucket Patriot, a fictional ale mascot, from his ale can label and on his advice opens a bar in his basement so that his friends can come to visit.
+Peter has a vision of the Pawtucket Patriot, a fictional ale mascot, from his ale can label, and on his advice, opens a bar in his basement so that his friends can come to visit.
 The basement bar soon becomes a local hotspot.
-Lois is upset about this, until she gets a chance to sing on stage before an appreciative crowd.
+Lois is upset about this until she gets a chance to sing on stage before an appreciative crowd.
 As she savors the spotlight over the next few days, Peter becomes increasingly uncomfortable with the attention she is getting, especially from the male patrons.
 Peter demands that she quit singing, but she refuses.

-After his house arrest term ends, Peter is soon cornered by the neglected wives of his bar's patrons, and invites them to drag their husbands out from his bar.
-Meanwhile, Stewie’s time machine plans are accidentally discovered by Lois, who shows them around to the bar's patrons.
+After his house arrest term ends, Peter is soon cornered by the neglected wives of his bar's patrons, and he invites them to drag their husbands out of his bar.
+Meanwhile, Stewie's time machine plans are accidentally discovered by Lois, who shows them around to the bar's patrons.
 Angered and upset that his plans have been discovered, Stewie runs upstairs.
-Soon after, the wives storm the bar and Lois tells them that she only wants to feel appreciated and special, something to which all the other women relate.
+Soon after, the wives storm the bar, and Lois tells them that she only wants to feel appreciated and special, something to which all the other women relate.
 Meanwhile, Quagmire accidentally starts a fire.

 Upstairs, Stewie takes drastic measures to protect his plans, programming the machine to go back in time before he drew them up.
 In the bar, Peter and Lois have a heart-to-heart conversation, and they do not immediately notice that the bar is burning.
-When they try to escape, the stairs become blocked and they are trapped.
+When they try to escape, the stairs become blocked, and they are trapped.
 Stewie reverses time just as Peter is having an epiphany about how poorly he treats Lois, and seconds before the basement bar goes up in flames.
-They all travel back in time, to when Lois asked Peter to take Chris to the game.
+They all travel back in time to when Lois asked Peter to take Chris to the game.
 While he is getting ready, Peter trips on Stewie's time machine, destroying it and injuring his leg, thus preventing him from taking Chris to his soccer match, while Stewie is left to suffer with more teething pain.